Nexusoft/LLL-TAO/README.md

 Series of Templates for developing Crypto, Database, or Protocol.
 Base templates for the TAO framework, which will inherit these templates and create higher level functionality.

+## Branching

+We use a very strict branching logic for our development.
+The branch 'merging' is the main development branch, which contains the most up-to-date code.
+The branch 'master' is the stable branch, that contains releases.
+If you are compiling from source, ensure you use the 'master' branch or pull from a release tag.
+The branch 'staging' is for pre-releases, so if you would like to test out new features before full release, but want to ensure they are mostly stable, use 'staging'.

 ## TAO Framework